abhishek1297/Maze-Game-using-Hand-Gesture-Recognition/README.md

 Device: Camera

-Libraries: arcade, opencv, cx_Freeze (only for conversion)
+Libraries: numpy, arcade, opencv, cx_Freeze (only for conversion)

-#read the damn pdf
+read the damn pdf